 Interestingly, available photos of the Progress MS-07 spacecraft during the pre-launch processing revealed an unusual instrument attached to the front of the vehicle at a location where normally would be no sensors or other payloads, with the exception of the Otrazhenie ("reflection") experiment which had a different external appearance.
 As of October 6, Roskosmos has provided no explanation for that particular piece of hardware even on request from NASA.
 Russian space officials said only that this is a "one-time scientific experiment."

 Aiming to set a record in express cargo delivery to the International Space Station, ISS, the Progress MS-07 mission was first set to lift off on October 12, 2017, at 12:32:06 Moscow Time (5:32 a.m.
 EDT).
-However, despite good weather at Baikonur Cosmodrome, the liftoff was scrubbed around 12 seconds before the ignition of the rocket's first stage.
+However, despite good weather at Baikonur Cosmodrome, the liftoff was scrubbed around 12 seconds before the ignition.
 At that time, the main (tall) umbilical mast connected to the third stage of the rocket had already retracted, but the second mast serving the core stage had remained attached to the vehicle.
 According to NASA, an electrical problem prevented the separation of the mast, interrupting the automated launch sequence.

 According to sources at Roskosmos, the problem that had caused the scrub required the replacement of a flight control computer onboard the launch vehicle before the second launch attempt could be made.
 However there was no public explanation about the culprit in the incident.